|Location||Kalamazoo, Michigan US map|

 Back on the road at 144V.
 Got a generous trade-up deal from Kelly, who basically refunded my full original purchase price to go to the new isolated controller.
 Still have some instrumentation issues, but torque is noticeably improved, and regen is finally working.

 Good thing you can't get these NiMH batteries, they have not performed well.
 I tried to break them in gently, but almost from the start, it appears the cells were not well matched or balanced.
 When I went out to test my range in March, I must have damaged them, even though I only went 30 miles.
-I've replaced four of the modules, but I don't know if I've shortened the life of some of the others as, and they haven't come close to the expected capacity.
+I've replaced four of the modules, but I don't know if I've shortened the life of some of the others as well, and they haven't come close to the expected capacity.

 Learning about cell balancing, with no BMS.
 Can go 20 miles if I'm careful.
 Still have some weak modules, but I'm reluctant to buy any more of these.
 Saving up for a lithium pack.